 The ‘Inspiration Tree’ was part of a Special Anniversary & Fair organised by PADETC on 15 December 2013 in celebration of PADETC’s work and to remember its Founder, Sombath Somphone.
-Remarks were also collected at a similar event in 2014, and subsequently submitted by others.
+Remarks were also collected at a similar events in 2014 and subsequently submitted by others.

 Below is a selection of contributions, along with the date they were posted on Facebook: